privacy-tech-lab/privacy-pioneer/README.md

 - The evidence is not flagged due to obfuscation or some other way of protecting against the type of analysis employed by Privacy Pioneer.
 - The evidence is flagged by Privacy Pioneer as being an instance of Coarse Location and not Fine Location.
 This would mean that the latitude or longitude value is within +-1.0 degrees of the value determined by the Browser Location API.
 The evidence is flagged by Privacy Pioneer as being an instance of both Coarse Location AND Fine Location.
 This would mean that the latitude or longitude value is within +-0.1 (and thus also +-1.0) degrees of the value determined by the Browser Location API.

+ipinfo.io is sent the user's IP address and returns information about their location based on that IP address.
+We take the user's Zip Code, Street Address, City, and Region from this and store it as an entry in the user's Watchlist to be looked for in new HTTP requests.

 ## 8. Extension Architecture

 An overview of the architecture of Privacy Pioneer is [available separately](https://github.com/privacy-tech-lab/privacy-pioneer/blob/main/architecture_overview.md).
 (The document is up to date as of its most recent commit date.
 Later architectural changes are not reflected.)